UK Electrolyser Technology Sector Receives Funding Boost from Net Zero Technology Centre

 Credit: Hydrogen Web

 The UK electrolyser technology sector is set to advance with the announcement of three winners in the Net Zero Technology Centre's (NZTC) 2024 Electrolyser funding competition.
-This initiative highlights the crucial role of efficient electrolysers in enabling cost-effective and large-scale production of .
+This initiative highlights the crucial role of efficient electrolysers in enabling cost-effective and large-scale production of green .

-Research conducted during the first phase of NZTC's Energy Hubs project underscored the necessity for accelerating the development of next-generation electrolyser technologies to meet both domestic and global demands.
+Research conducted during the first phase of NZTC's Energy Hubs project underscored the necessity for accelerating the development of next-generation electrolyser technologies to meet both domestic and global hydrogen demands.
 In response, the NZTC is advancing the creation of prototypes with the intention of piloting them.
 This effort aims to strengthen the Scottish supply chain and establish an export market for .

 A total of 36 applications were submitted from around the world, with three UK electrolyser developers selected to receive a share of the £500,000 funding to expedite the development of their respective technologies.